scott-sattler/exam-project/README.md

 # exam-project

 Interview prompt at local company:
-  Create a command line interface (CLI) in Python which proctors a math (arithmetic) test.
+  \tCreate a command line interface (CLI) in Python which proctors a math (arithmetic) test.
   It should ask the user if they want to addition, subtraction, multiplication, or division.
   It asks ten questions of the category chosen.
   It provides the score that the user received.